ntua-el20069/oceanos-visualization-2024/README.md

 1. In pythonanywhere account, delete the folder `/home/oceanosntua/oceanos-visualization-2024`
 2. Open a bash console in Python and type `cd /home/oceanosntua/`
 3. Git clone the repo: `git clone https://github.com/ntua-el20069/oceanos-visualization-2024.git`
-4. Enter the repo directory: `cd oceanos-visualization-2024/`
+4. Enter the repo directory: `cd oceanos-visualization-2024/` and switch to branch dev: `git checkout web`
 5. In pythonanywhere file `/home/oceanosntua/oceanos-visualization-2024/App.py`: set `mode` to the value 'web' instead of 'local'
-6. Start a bash console in pythonanywhere, and type `cd oceanos-visualization-2024/static/csv`
+6. Start a bash console in pythonanywhere, and type `cd /home/oceanosntua/oceanos-visualization-2024/static/csv`
 7. Take the id of that console (ensure that this console will not close)
 8. In your <strong>local</strong> `App.py`, set `console_id` to the id of the console you opened above
-9. Reload the website, and it is ready.
+9. Reload the website from pythonanywhere reload button, and it is ready.
-10. Run the <strong>local</strong> `App.py` to see changes in the Normal mode visualization (check Local visualization test & Basic Understanding of Code for Web Host).
+10. Run the <strong>local</strong> application to see changes in the Normal mode visualization (check `Local visualization` test & `Basic Understanding of Code for Web Host`).
+11. Refresh the web page